Hawkrex/RandstalkerGUI/README.md

 ### Options

-In the **Options** menu, you can change the language of the GUI and also configure the paths for various files (By default points to Randstalker subfolder)
+In the **Options** menu, you can change the language of the GUI and also configure the paths for various files.

 ### Tips and tricks